Socialist Sánchez sworn in as Spain's PM

 Mr Sánchez is likely to be challenged strongly over his plan to stick to the Rajoy budget.

-Smaller groups - including Basque and Catalan nationalists - supported the no-confidence motion against his Mr Rajoy, but it is unclear whether they will back the new government.
+Smaller groups - including Basque and Catalan nationalists - supported the no-confidence motion against Mr Rajoy, but it is unclear whether they will back the new government.

 The Ciudadanos party, which had been doing well in opinion polls, supported Mr Rajoy.